NotsoanoNimus/OrchidOS_x86/docs/SHELL_MODE.md

 # SHELL_MODE Commands, Parser, & Environment
-Orchid's SHELL_MODE feature is used as a fall-back on computers that are not compatible with the video mode that the OS requests.
+Orchid's _SHELL_MODE_ feature is used as a fall-back on computers that are not compatible with the video mode that the OS requests.

-It is loaded by default until the more basic features of the operating system are handled.
+It is loaded by default until the more basic features of the graphical operating system are handled.
+This is likely to be the case for the foreseeable future.

 ## Environment
 ### Video Mode / Graphics
-By default, orchid is set to load into SHELL_MODE, VGA BIOS mode 03h (80*25 text), if it cannot obtain a proper VESA signature, or find a supported video mode.
+By default, orchid is set to load into _SHELL_MODE_, VGA BIOS mode 03h (80*25 text), if it cannot obtain a proper VESA signature, or find a supported video mode.
 ### Graphical Mode
-Orchid <i>tentatively</i> chooses a graphical mode from a selection of standards, mainly seeking support for video mode <strong>0x118</strong>, which is a widely-supported <strong>1024x768</strong> mode, with 24bpp/32bpp support.
+Orchid _tentatively_ chooses a graphical mode from a selection of standards, mainly seeking support for video mode **0x118**, which is a widely-supported **1024x768** mode, with 24bpp/32bpp support.

 ## Parser
 ### Arguments
 Arguments are held to a rather strict standard by the kernel.
-They are stored in memory at PARSER_ARG(N), where N = 1 to 3.
+They are stored in memory at _PARSER_ARG(N)_, where _N = 1 to 3_.
-Their lengths are measured as well and stored into PARSER_ARGN_LENGTH for further checks by the called command.
+Their lengths are measured as well and stored into _PARSER_ARGN_LENGTH_ for further checks by the called command.

 Argument Restrictions:
-- No more than 3 arguments are allowed through the parser.
+- No more than **3 arguments** are allowed through the parser.
-- No more than 64 characters each, including those in double-quotes.
+- No more than **64 characters each**, including those in double-quotes.
 - No more than one space between arguments.
 This has to do with ASCII processing in the arguments themselves.

 Upon error, the parser will let the user know that there was an error, and to check the documentation here.

 ## Commands
-All commands are case-<em>insensitive</em>, because all capitalized characters the user enters are automatically taken to lowercase behind-the-scenes, although the proper case will always display.
+All commands are _case-insensitive_, because all capitalized characters the user enters are automatically taken to lowercase behind-the-scenes, although the proper case will always display.
 A quick syntax reference:
-- %N implies the N-th argument in the command sequence.
+- **%N** implies the **N-th argument** in the command sequence.
-- Arguments are separated by one space.
+- Arguments are separated by **one** space.
 - Arguments in double-quotes are treated as one argument from quote to quote, regardless of spacing.
-- [] around an argument implies that the argument is optional. <i>Note</i>: If the brackets fall around multiple arguments without breaking (i.e. [%1 %2]), then those arguments are contingent upon each other and will require both to be present.
+- _[]_ around an argument implies that the argument is optional. _Note_: If the brackets fall around multiple arguments without breaking (i.e. [%1 %2]), then those arguments are contingent upon each other and will require both to be present.

 ### CLS
 Clears the console screen.